hashwanthgogineni/Sentiment-Analysis-on-Financial-Data/README.md

 Project Description:-

--> The Project includes sentiment prediction of financial news.
+-> The project includes sentiment prediction of financial news.

 -> The model has been trained using 2000(approx) financial text data.